Title — Associate Professor of English

 Holly Dugan’s research and teaching interests explore relationships between history, literature, and material culture.
 Her scholarship focuses on questions of gender, sexuality, and the boundaries of the body in late medieval and early modern England.
 She is currently working on a book-length project, co-authored with Scott Maisano, that examines the pre-modern history of primatology through the lens of Shakespeare.

-The Ephemeral History of Perfume: Scent and Sense in Early Modern England (Baltimore, MD: The Johns Hopkins University Press, forthcoming fall 2011).
+The Ephemeral History of Perfume: Scent and Sense in Early Modern England (Baltimore, MD: The Johns Hopkins University Press, 2011).

 “Shakespeare and the Senses,” Blackwell Literature Compass 6.3 (2009), 726-40.